HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 They are imprisoned until death, and their lives cannot get worse . . . or so they think.
 But when an unlikely alliance forms against their captors, the reformers risk losing what little comforts they possess.

-Life Prison is a speculative fiction series about male desire and determination in nineteenth-century prisons.
+Life Prison is an alternate history series on friendship, romance, and rebellion in nineteenth-century prisons.

 "Easily captures the minds of any reader, even those who might not think this to be 'their thing,' with its dark setting and even darker themes.
 But there is a point to all this seemingly unnecessary suffering and pain.
 Reformation is at hand and with it comes a serious call to action, to the re-examination one's own sense of morality and of right and wrong.
 Believe you-me, this book makes you THINK – about topics of discussion most would prefer never to think about or take into account." —Reckless Indulgence of the Written Word.